jamiejamiebobamie/React-Storefront-Website/README.md

 This is a mockup of 'storefront' website built using **React.js**.
 The site arose from a class assignment that taught us how to use the Javascript functions of map, filter, and reduce.

-The product names and their descriptions are all enjoyable nonsense created by the magical whimsy of our Frontend Web professor.
+The product names and their descriptions are all enjoyable nonsense created by the magical whimsy of our Frontend Web professor!

+Please view the live site here: https://jamiejamiebobamie.github.io/easy-shop/

 ## Built With